danielabrahamgit/Perceptron_Project_189/README.md

 # Perceptron_Project_189
 ___
 This folder holds the 16ML course material pertaining to Perceptrons.
 Resources for both intructors and students are contained.
 These include course notes, a slide deck, quiz questions with answers, and a coding assignment with answers.
-The material taught this weel is meant to enforce an understanding of Linear Models and how they can be used.
-At this point, we can expect the students to have a good understanding of Python and Linaer Algebra.
+The material taught this week is meant to enforce an understanding of Linear Models and how they can be used.
+This lesson is meant to be taught during week 2 of class, so we can really only expect the students to know material from CS61A and EE16A.
+That being said, at this point we can expect the students to have a good understanding of Python and Linaer Algebra.
 For this unit, pertinant Linear Algebra material you can build off of is Inner Products, Matrix Multiplication, Least Squares, and OMP.
 ___
 ## Usage
 After listening to the lecture and reading the notes, students are encouraged to take the provided quiz.
 These questions are not meant to be overly complicated, they are just testing whether or not students absorbed what they were supposed to from the lesson.
 Tell students to re-read the notes if they cannot pass the quiz.